Are You an Employee or an Independent Contractor?

 The term(s) “control” or “right to control” means the employer has the right to dictate the means and methods of how a task is performed as compared to a much more limited right to control how the work is accomplished.

-Under the control test, the employer retains the right to direct how, when and where the work is to be performed, even if they choose not to be fully controlling that work.
-The key words are “the employer can direct the work (not that the employer will actually dictate the manner but can).
+Under the control test, the employer retains the right to direct how, when and where the work is to be performed, even if they choose not to fully control that work.
+The key words are “the employer can direct the work (not that the employer will actually dictate the manner of work but can).
 Compare an employee to an independent contractor.

 An independent contractor is defined as ‘one who operates an independent business, contracts to do the work according to his or her own methods without being subject to the direct control of an employer as to the means by which the work is to be accomplished.
 In this example, the employer’s only control is to accept or reject the work product of the contractor.
 Again, it is this right to control that is determinative, not whether the right was, in fact, exercised.

-Although control is perhaps the most important factor, it is not the only factor when determining whether there is an employer vs. employee relationship.
+Although control is perhaps the most important factor, it is not the only factor when determining whether there is an employer/employee vs. independent contractor relationship.

 That determination requires an evaluation of all the circumstances surrounding the relationship, including not only control but the following factors: